Multi-student Diffusion Distillation for Better One-step Generators: Method

 Specifically, each distilled student $\Generator_k$ is specialized in handling a partitioned subset $\Label_k$ of the whole input condition set $\Label$.
 So, it is trained on a subset of the training data $\Data_k \subset \Data$, determined by $\Label_k$ via a filtering function $\Filter$.
 Fig.~\ref{fig:abstract_distill} illustrates this idea.

-The partition of $\Label$ into $\{\Label_k\}_{k=1}^K$ determines the input condition groups for each student.
-As a starting point, we make the following three simplifications for choosing a partition: \begin{itemize}[leftmargin=*] \item \emph{Disjointness}: This prevents potential redundant training and redundant usage of model capacity. \item \emph{Equal size}: Since students have the same architecture, the partitions $\{\Label_k\}_{k=1}^K$ should be of equal size that require similar model capacity. \item \emph{Clustering}: Conditions within each partition should be more semantically similar than those in other partitions, so networks require less capacity to achieve a set quality on their partition. \end{itemize} The first two conditions can be easily satisfied in practice, while the third is not straightforward.
+The partition of $\Label$ into $\{\Label_k\}_{k=1}^K$ determines the input condition groups each student is responsible for.
+As a starting point, we make the following three simplifications for choosing a partition: \begin{itemize}[leftmargin=*] \item \emph{Disjointness}: This prevents potential redundant training and redundant usage of model capacity. \item \emph{Equal size}: Since students have the same architecture, the partitions $\{\Label_k\}_{k=1}^K$ should be of equal size and require similar model capacity. \item \emph{Clustering}: Conditions within each partition should be more semantically similar than those in other partitions, so networks require less capacity to achieve a set quality on their partition. \end{itemize} The first two conditions can be easily satisfied in practice, while the third is not straightforward.
 For a class-conditional generation, partitioning by semantically similar and equal-sized classes serves a straightforward strategy, though extending it to text-conditional generation is nontrivial.
 Another promising strategy uses pretrained embedding layers such as the CLIP \citep{radford2021learning} embedding layer or the teacher embedding layer.
 One could find embeddings of the input conditions and then perform clustering on those embeddings, which are fixed-length numerical vectors containing implicit semantic information.
 We ablate partition strategies in Sec.~\ref{subsec:ablation}.

 The data filtering function $\Filter$ determines the training subset data $\Data_k$ from $\Label_k$.
-For example, a vanilla filtering strategy could set $\Filter(\Data, \Label_k) =\Data_k:= \Data| \Label_k$, where $\Data| \Label_k$ denotes the subset of the training dataset $\Data$ that contains the condition $\Label_k$.
+For example, a vanilla filtering strategy could set $\Filter(\Data, \Label_k) =\Data_k:= \Data_{\Label_k}$, where $\Data_{\Label_k}$ denotes the training data subset $\Data$ containing the desired condition $\Label_k$.
 Empirically, we found that this filtering works in most cases, although sometimes a different approach is justified, as demonstrated in Sec.~\ref{subsec:\ShortMethodName{}-DMD}.